SESMG/SESMG/docs/index.rst

    :alt: Transformer_Graph
    :align: center

-   Graph of the energy system, which is created by entering the example components
+   Graph of the energy system, which is created by entering the example components.
+One transformer has been created by including the transformers sheet

 Storages
 ^^^^^^^^

+Within this sheet, the sinks of the energy system are defined.
+The following parameters have to be entered:

 - **label**: Unique designation of the storage.
 The following format is recommended: "ID_energy sector_storage".
-- **comment**: Space for an individual comment, e.g. to which measure this component belongs.
+- **comment**: Space for an individual comment, e.g. an indication of which measure this component belongs to.
 - **active**: Specifies whether the storage shall be included to the model.
 0 = inactive, 1 = active.
 - **bus**: Specifies which bus the storage is connected to.
 - **capacity inflow**: Indicates the performance with which the memory can be charged.
 - **capacity outflow**: Indicates the performance with which the memory can be discharged.
-- **capacity loss**: Indicates the storage losses per time unit.
+- **capacity loss**: Indicates the storage loss per time unit.
 - **efficiency inflow**: Specifies the charging efficiency.
 - **efficiency outflow**: Specifies the discharging efficiency.
 - **initial capacity**: Specifies how far the memory is loaded at time 0 of the simulation.
 Value must be between 0 and 1.
 - **capacity min**: Specifies the minimum amount of memory that must be loaded at any given time.
 Value must be between 0 and 1.
 - **capacity max**: Specifies the maximum amount of memory that can be loaded at any given time.
 Value must be between 0 and 1.
-- **variable input costs**: Indicates how many costs arise for the charging of one kWh.
+- **variable input costs**: Indicates how many costs arise for charging with one kWh.
-- **variable output costs**: Indicates how many costs arise for the discharging of a kWh.
+- **variable output costs**: Indicates how many costs arise for charging with one kWh.
-- **existing capacity [kW]**: Already installed capacity of the storage.
+- **existing capacity [kW]**: Previously installed capacity of the storage.
-- **periodical costs [CU/a]**: Periodical costs incurred for investments per kW capacity and timeperiod added.
+- **periodical costs [CU/a]**: Costs incurred per kW for investments within the time horizon.
 - **max. investment capacity [kW]**: Maximum in addition to existing capacity, installable storage capacity.
 - **min. investment capacity [kW]**: Minimum storage capacity to be installed.